metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

    #. **Create A New Suite.**

-      The following command will copy some files for us to work with into a a new suite called ``runtime-introduction``:
+      The following command will copy some files for us to work with into a new suite called ``runtime-introduction``:

       .. code-block:: bash